javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 To compare arrays, don't use the `==` operator (as well as `>`, `<` and others), as they have no special treatment for arrays.
 They handle them as any objects, and it's not what we usually want.

-Instead you can use `for..of` loop to compare arrays item-by-item.
+Instead, you can use `for..of` loop to compare arrays item-by-item.

 We will continue with arrays and study more methods to add, remove, extract elements and sort arrays in the next chapter <info:array-methods>.